Phase description of chaotic oscillators: Numerical Examples

 \subsection{The Lorenz oscillator}

-As a second example, we consider the following Lorenz oscillator\cite{lorenz1963deterministic} driven by a weak sinusoidal perturbation:
+As a second example, we consider the following Lorenz oscillator \cite{lorenz1963deterministic} driven by a weak sinusoidal perturbation:

-with the parameter values $\sigma = 10$, $\beta = 8/3$, and $\rho = 210$. \cite{park1999phase} We use the flat surface depicted in Fig.~\ref{fig: demonstration on Lorenz oscillator - trajectory and isophase} as the surface of section.
+with the parameter values $\sigma = 10$, $\beta = 8/3$, and $\rho = 210$ \cite{park1999phase}.
+We use the flat surface depicted in Fig.~\ref{fig: demonstration on Lorenz oscillator - trajectory and isophase} as the surface of section.
 Although this surface was not determined through a careful optimization procedure, with it, the variation of the return time is indeed small, varying by only approximately $\pm 2 \%$ [see Fig.~\ref{fig: demonstration on Lorenz oscillator - return time distribution}].
-(This is close to the same as the variation observed in our investigation of the R\"{o}ssler oscillator, discussed above, in which we used an optimal isophase.)
+(This is of similar magnitude to the variation observed in our investigation of the R\"{o}ssler oscillator, discussed above, in which we used an optimal isophase.)
 With this small variation, the form of the Arnold tongue derived from the MAPO model in this case again deviates only slightly from that derived from the full model, as shown in Fig.~\ref{fig: demonstration on Lorenz oscillator - tongue}.